 Are you a victim of the sound issue on your laptop?
-Are you the one scratching your head and pondering over to find a solution to fix the Laptop Sound Not Working issue?
+Are you the one scratching your head and pondering over finding a solution to fix the Laptop Sound Not Working issue?
 Not able to watch your favorite movie or listen to your favorite music only because your laptop Sound System isn’t working as it should?

-Well, if the Answer is yes, then you are exactly where you should be.
+Well, if the answer is yes, then you are exactly where you should be.
 Today we will be bulldozing the issue of No Sound on Laptop and by the end of the recommended fixes in this blog.
-The peace will return to you, and your sound-thirsty ears will relieve of the torture that they have subjected to until now.
+The peace will return to you, and your sound-thirsty ears will relieve of the torture that they have been subjected to until now.